How To Grow Cannabis Outdoors: Complete Guide For Beginners

 So, how do you spot a male cannabis plant or hermaphrodite?
 Unfortunately, there’s no easy way of telling before your crop enters the flowering phase.
 Typically, most cannabis strains comprise a 50/50 male to female ratio, so if you notice pollen sacs throughout your plant, remove the plant immediately, or else you run the risk of ruining your entire operation.
 To learn more about sexing cannabis, read our full article on this matter.

-Protect Your Weed Plant From Pests
+Protect Your Outdoor Cannabis Plants From Pests

 Certain dangers such as pests, mold, and powdery mildew could be detrimental to the health and overall wellbeing of your cannabis plant.
 Fortunately, there are numerous methods commonly employed to help protect your crop.

 Applying pesticides is one surefire way to help prevent potential pest invasions.
 However, many cultivators would rather not deal with these damaging chemicals.
 Luckily, there are always safer options – for example neem oil.
-This natural pesticide is 100% safe for your plants and active against 400+ types of pest and mold!
+This natural pesticide is 100% safe for your outdoor cannabis plants and active against 400+ types of pest and mold!

-Other viable options include techniques such as companion planting, where cannabis is cultivated close to other species of plants – for example, basil and dill – to help deter pests and lure in beneficial insects.
+Other viable options include techniques such as companion planting, where cannabis is cultivated close to other species of plants – for example, basil and dill – to help deter common pests and lure in beneficial insects.

-Outdoor growers can also aim to prevent damage from mold and powdery mildew by counteracting cooler temperatures, humid conditions, and stagnant air with planting within the stream of a light breeze and utilizing foliar sprays.
+Outdoor cannabis growers can also aim to prevent damage from mold and powdery mildew by counteracting cooler temperatures, humid conditions, and stagnant air with planting within the stream of a light breeze and utilizing foliar sprays.

 When To Harvest Cannabis Outdoors